Latest Covid-19 developments from around the world

 PARIS: Here are the latest developments in the coronavirus crisis:

-An Omicron case has been detected in Beijing, officials in the Chinese capital say, as the country battles multiple outbreaks of the highly transmissible coronavirus variant ahead of the Winter Olympics next month.
+French teachers' unions call a second major strike for Thursday in protest at the government's handling of the pandemic in schools.

-Australia returns Serbian tennis star Novak Djokovic to detention, saying his opposition to vaccination against Covid could cause "civil unrest", but a new court appeal is scheduled for Sunday.
+Arsenal and Gabon striker Pierre-Emerick Aubameyang is to return to his English Premier League club after coming down with the virus at Africa Cup of Nations.

-The coronavirus has killed at least 5,528,972 people since the outbreak emerged in China in December 2019, according to an AFP tally compiled from official sources Saturday.
+The coronavirus has killed at least 5,537,051 people since the outbreak emerged in China in December 2019, according to an AFP tally compiled from official sources on Monday.

 Taking into account excess mortality linked to Covid-19, the WHO estimates the overall death toll could be two to three times higher.